 Despite its shortcomings L’Armoricaine was occasionally called upon to stage home matches for other local teams.
 In 1966 the village side Stade Briochin, from nearby St Brieuc, took on and sensationally beat Marseille there in the Coupe de France.
 And in 1973 the ground was used by En Avant Guingamp during another record-breaking Cup run, ironically after they had beaten Brest in an earlier round.
 The tie between the Rouge et Noir and the full-timers of Lorient anticipated the Lens game for intensity and a casual approach to crowd control.
 The occasion ended in similar scenes, too, as the tiny Cotes d’Armor team beat their bigger neighbours to earn another derby with Stade Rennais.

 But fame costs and so too does Ligue 1 football.
 1982 proved the point of no return for the old l’Armoricaine.
-The city council took over the stadium and renamed it after recently deceased former mayor and keen Brestois fan Francis Le Ble.
+The city council took over the stadium and renamed it after recently deceased former mayor and keen Brestois fan, Francis Le Ble.
 The Foucauld terrace was demolished, to be replaced with a new 10,000 capacity stand that also obliterated the training pitch.
-The old Pen Huel survived until 2010 before giving way to a substantial but bland prefabrication hastily built during the club’s last spell in the top flight, while a smaller and more ricketty counterpart went up at the Rue de Quimper end.
-Opposite this appeared an even more basic tubular stand, known – with disarming honesty – as the Tribune Plein Ciel.
+The Pen Huel survived until 2010 before giving way to a substantial but bland prefabrication hastily built during the club’s last spell in the top flight, while a smaller and more ricketty counterpart went up at the Rue de Quimper end.
+Opposite this appeared an even more basic and exposed tubular construction, known – with disarming honesty – as the Tribune Plein Ciel.

 The TDK felt like a welcome throwback to Brest’s amateur days.
 The forecourt held beer and food caravans where we bought Kronenbourg 1664, the club newspaper and les hotdogs.
 There was a supporters’ club “shop” selling scarves and keyrings from a trestle table tucked beneath the overhang of the seating tier.
 Up the steps we found bucket seats bolted to bouncy metal steps, a low claustrophobic roof and a group of ultras laying out flags under the watchful gaze of the Police Nacionale.
 The chief ultra broke off from directing operations and came over.
 “You are English?
 You have been before?
 Stand to the side, it will be good.
 When the football begins, that is when things happen here.”

 The drizzle became a monsoon.
 Brest led 2-0 on the hour, Bruno Grougi scoring from the spot after Gaetan Belaud had been sliced down by Sidy Sarr.
 It should all have been over when Haisen Hassam tipped over a superb long-range shot from Edouard Butin.
-But then the Ty’Zefs unravelled.
-First Said Benhrama converted a penalty after debutant Kamel Chergui made his dive look good from Faussurier’s challenge.
+But the Ty’Zefs unravelled.
+First, Said Benhrama converted a penalty after Kamel Chergui made his dive look good from Faussurier’s challenge.
 Next, Yannick M’Bone rose superbly to head in an outswinging corner.
 And then, just as the Brestois were settling for a draw, a superb break ended with sub Sofiane Khadda slotting home in the dying seconds.